Mirantis/bootc-mke3/docs/provisioning.md

 ### Terraform tooling

-This MKEx tooling includes a number of terraform modules that can provision a cluster.
+This `bootc-mke3` tooling includes a number of terraform modules that can provision a cluster.

-- **vSphere.** Full guide on how to provision MKEx cluster on vSphere can be found in [this document](runbooks/provision-terraform-vsphere.md)
+- **vSphere.** Full guide on how to provision `bootc-mke3` cluster on vSphere can be found in [this document](runbooks/provision-terraform-vsphere.md)

 ### Manual provisioning (roll your own)